Independent analysis & research publication — not affiliated with SpaceX or SpaceXAI. Key facts sourced from the SpaceX S-1 SEC filing, May 20, 2026.

 Phase IV — LEO Validation Mission (SXT-V01)

-Deploy integrated HERALD+AXIOM stack on LEO validation platform.
-Accumulate Nthreshold independent observations across diverse radiation environments.
+Deploy integrated HERALD+AXIOM stack on LEO validation platform (SXT-V01).
+Accumulate Nthreshold = 30 independent observations across diverse radiation environments per metric space independence criterion.
 Real-time comparison of Γcoupling predictions against live hardware telemetry.
 Pioneer token structure operationally validated.
+HERALD Kalman filter radiation degradation empirically characterized.
+Experimental prioritization algorithm (ExpPriority) validated in real radiation environment.
+Lasercomm link budget verified at LEO distances — Shannon capacity confirmed >>1 Gbps.

 2035–2040